slaclab/rogue/README.md

 - python3 >= 3.6
 - bz2

-To add these packages on Ubuntu:
+To add these packages on Ubuntu 17.04 (or later):

 ````
 $ apt-get install cmake